On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Simulation

-Here $B_\nu(\cdot)$ is the modified Bessel function of the second kind with smoothness parameter $\nu$ to be determined.
-We select $\nu$ via leave-one-out cross validation in terms of minimizing the mean square error of the regression function.
-The regularization parameter $\lambda$ and error variance $\sigma^2$ are estimated by maximizing the marginal likelihood

-These parameters are used for \textit{any} order of derivatives in view of the order adaptive property of the proposed method; in contrast, optimal parameter tuning in competing methods may vary with the derivative order and deviate from the one chosen for estimating the regression function.
+For the proposed method, we use the second-order Sobolev kernel and Mat\'ern kernel given in Section~\ref{sec:practical}.
 We compare the plug-in KRR estimator with three other methods: local polynomial regression with degree $p = 2$ (R package ‘locpol’ in \cite{cabrera2012locpol}), penalized smoothing spline (R package ‘pspline’ in \cite{ramsay2020pspline}) and locally weighted least squares regression (coded as ‘LowLSR') proposed by \cite{wang2019robust}.
 For local polynomial regression, we use the Gaussian kernel and select the bandwidth via cross validation.
 For smoothing spline, we use cubic penalized smoothing spline with other parameters set to the default values.
 When implementing LowLSR, we set the number of difference quotients $k$ to 50 for the first derivative and increase it to 100 for the second derivative, leading to 400 and 300 non-boundary points, respectively.
 We remark that it is not easy for LowLSR to estimate high-order derivatives, and we only use it to estimate the first two derivatives.

 We conduct a Monte Carlo study with 100 repetitions.
 We evaluate each estimator except LowLSR at 100 equally spaced points in $[0,1]$, and calculate the root mean square error (RMSE):